Best Pillows of 2021

 We strongly advise against the purchase of any pillow that comes without a warranty.
 As a warranty is the mark of a company’s faith, a pillow without a warranty can mean the company has no faith in its product.

-A return policy is another sign of the company’s faith in its product and a mark of its customer service.
-It’s a good idea to read it through before buying, to make it easy to return an unwanted pillow.
+It’s a good idea to read through a return policy before buying, to make it easy to return an unwanted pillow.

 Reading through the return policy should tell you how you can make a return, how long you have to make a return, and under what circumstances you can make a return.
 Some companies will only take a pillow back if it’s damaged in shipping.
 Other companies will not refund your original shipping costs.

 If you have any lingering questions after reading through the return policy, reach out to customer service.